Kings: With the exception of the

 have a different style of arch from the rest, otherwise the style is

-similar across the decks.
+similar across the packs.
 In the

-elegant deck only the tops of
+elegant pack only the tops of

 the cards are preserved.
 Here there are no arches, but the size of the